 How has Freddie Mac changed since you’ve been in your role?
 What did you bring to the table?

 In my first few months, I hit the ground running.
-I partnered closely with Jacqueline Welch, our Chief Diversity Officer, my team and others across the company to develop our first Board-approved inclusion and diversity strategic plan.
+I partnered closely with Jacqueline Welch, our Chief Human Resources Officer and Chief Diversity Officer, my team and others across the company to develop our first Board-approved inclusion and diversity strategic plan.
 The plan consists of three target pillars: workforce diversity, supplier diversity and financial transactions.
 Each of these pillars has associated goals that are tracked throughout the year.
 We provide regular updates on our progress to our regulator, the Federal Housing Finance Agency; our board; our senior leadership team and our workforce.

 In addition to these pillars, we folded our community engagement efforts under the umbrella of inclusion and diversity.
 We recognized that by working together to serve our diverse communities, we can create inclusive, collaborative environments for our people to learn more about one another while making a sustainable impact in the communities in which we live and work.